 - It’s an extra step in a workflow when there are already a dozen other things to do.

 - Compressing video files takes time and can add hours to your turnaround time.

 - Compressed video takes data from your video file which downgrades video quality.
 This is especially noticeable if your viewers use a large screen; that pixelated or grainy look is the result of a compression artifact).

-While this may not be a huge issue for weekend warriors transferring clips of their latest snowboarding session, it’s a potentially existential threat for filmmakers and post-production houses who live and die by their quality.
+While this may not be a huge issue for weekend warriors transferring clips of their latest snowboarding session, it’s an existential threat for filmmakers and post-production houses who live and die by their quality.

-Below we’ll outline the pros and cons of video compression, along with some of the most popular techniques used by video professionals.
-We’ll also answer the question of whether you really need to compress large video files in the first place (especially when there’s a large file transfer service available such as MASV, with no data limits and automatic lossless compression).
+Below we’ll outline the pros and cons of video compression, explain how to compress video, and list some of the most popular techniques and codecs used by video professionals.
+We’ll also answer the question of whether you really need to compress large video files in the first place.

 But first, let’s take a step back and outline the nuts and bolts of video compression in general.